Border-Peeling Clustering

-Our incremental peeling process can infer a confidence value associated with the data points of each cluster.
+The results of running Border-Peeling clustering as well as the other non-parametric clustering techniques are illustrated in Table \ref{tab:mnist}.
+For each radii value, we perform ten different runs and average the results of the clustering methods over these random runs.
+As a baseline, we also report the results on the full (not-sampled) datasets.

+As the table demonstrates, RCC and our technique achieve the best performance on average in terms of AMI and ARI, and for larger radii values our method outperforms the RCC technique.
+It is especially interesting to observe the huge variability in performance in this experiment where the features are obtained in a supervised fashion and indeed, for some methods, the scores are rather high in most cases.
+However, it seems that some common clustering solutions do not scale up to the large dataset size or the high dimensional feature space of the real image samples, even when provided with the supervised feature vectors.
+Furthermore, these experiments also demonstrate that our proposed method avoids over-partitioning to some degree, in particular in comparison to other methods.
+Our incremental peeling process can also infer a confidence value associated with the data points of each cluster.
 As discussed in Section \ref{sec:BorderIden}, data points with lower values of $b_i$ are expected to be along the border of the cluster, and thus, with a lower confidence.
 To illustrate this simple confidence ranking, Figure \ref{fig:mnist_confidence} visualizes the top-10 and bottom-10 instances of clustering the MNIST dataset.
 Note that the images of digits with lower values of $b_i^{(0)}$ are often harder to identify, while images with higher values are clearer and more pronounced.